 PERSONNEL 5730

 Volunteer-Authorization to Release Info ormation

 To Whom it May Concern:

-that a complete investigation into my back of the children in the {{Full_District_Nan {{Full_District_Name}}} the right to make education, and activities.
-I understand that ment with the {{Full_District_Name}}.
-I acknowledge aground is necessary to protect the safety and welfare ne}}.
-I hereby expressly and voluntarily give the a thorough investigation of my past employment, the {{Full_District_Name}} reserves the right to use in its sole discretion, it deems reasonable and necessary.
+that a complete investigation into my back of the children in the {{Full_District_Name}} the right to make education, and activities.
+I understand that nment with the {{Full_District_Name}}.
+I acknowledge kground is necessary to protect the safety and welfare me}}.
+I hereby expressly and voluntarily give the e a thorough investigation of my past employment, t the {{Full_District_Name}} reserves the right to use n its sole discretion, it deems reasonable and necessary.

 This document is effective until revoked i n writing by me.

 Signature: Date:

 Printed Full Name:

-Birth Date: Soci al Security Number:
+Birth Date: Soci ial Security Number:

 State of Idaho, County of

-the person named in the foregoing Release , 20, before me, a notary public of the, known to me to be e, and acknowledged to me that free act and deed, for

-the uses and purposes therein mentioned.
+State of Idaho, personally appeared the person named in the foregoing Releas executed the sa the uses and purposes therein mentioned.

-IN WITNESS WHEREOF, I have hereun year in this certificate first above written. to set my hand and affixed my notarial seal the day and

 Notary Public, State of Idaho County of My commission expires